Software-Knife-and-Tool/thorn/README.md

 *thorn* attempts to express modern programming concepts with a simple, familiar syntax.
 The venerable Common Lisp macro system helps the system designer create domain specific languages.

 *LISPs* are intentionally dynamic which has selected against them for use in production environments, yet statically-typed languages produce systems that are hard to interact with and impossible to change *in situ*.
-Few of the dynamic languages in use today have adequate meta programming facilities.
+Few languages in use today have adequate meta-programming facilities.
 We need systems that can we reason about and can supplement themselves.

 Current systems tend to be large and resource-hungry.
 We need lean systems that can do useful work in low resource environments and are flexible enough to evolve to meet new demands.
 Current systems have runtimes measured in days, if for no other reason than improving them requires a complete reinstall.
 An evolving system can have a runtime measured in months or years.